arjunmenon-IoT/Mobile_APP_Log_Analyser/README.md

-# Mobile_APP_Log_Analyser
+# Mobile APP Log Analyser -Automation of QA
 QA Automation using Python3 ans GUI tools
-As the part of intrenship in Actility SA -Paris i was assigned to be test the find Bugs in Abeeway Mobile APP.
-This process is automated after carefull analysis of work flow.
+As the part of intrenship in Actility SA -Paris i was assigned to test 13 features of the Mobile Application.
+The input to the this application is the Android Log file  that generate after tetsing of each features in Mobile APP.
+This python App checks for  keywords and output the result.This process is automated after carefull analysis of work flow.

 #Demo Video